 the newly planted tree, about 3' away from the tree in the first year, to keep it warm

-in winter.
+in winter and protect from wind.
 Use stacked blocks without mortar, about 6' long, 3-4' high and 1' wide.

 The wall should be white on the north side and dark on the south side facing the tree.